AR Automotive: The Tech That’s Driving A New Future

 Enhancing driver safety is a core goal of every car manufacturer.
 Integrating head-up displays (HUDs) reduces dangerous distractions by displaying key information directly into the driver’s line of sight – on the windshield.
-With AR, an HUD can project important data such as:
+With augmented reality in cars, a HUD can project important data such as:

 AR-based HUDs are already available in a range of car models, including the BMW 7 Series, Toyota Camry, Chevrolet Camaro, Mazda 6 and Lexus LS 500, with the market expected to hit $4.6 billion in 2025, up from $1.3 billion in 2020.

 Another vital role that AR can play in the automotive industry is providing faster and more effective roadside assistance.
 This very effectively meets the immediate needs of motorists who find themselves in high-stress environments.

 The agent helps the stranded driver by annotating the image, clarifying the issue immediately and visually guiding the customer to ensure instructions are followed correctly.

-The Augmented Reality car owner’s manual
+The Augmented Reality Car Owner’s Manual

-Hyundai’s Virtual Guide app allows a car owner to point their smartphone at different parts of the vehicle, at which point AR overlays display information such as how to change the air filter, engine oil, or brake fluid, or how to enable features like dynamic cruise control and Bluetooth phone pairing.
+Hyundai’s Virtual Guide app was introduced to the market in 2015.
+It allows a car owner to point their smartphone at different parts of the vehicle, at which point AR overlays display information such as how to change the air filter, engine oil, or brake fluid, or how to enable features like dynamic cruise control and Bluetooth phone pairing.

 While AR automotive tech has certainly come a long way, the true test of the technology will be the ability to deliver two-way communication: an AR-powered co-driver that can watch and analyze the driver’s movements.
 This requires more than a simple gestural interface.
-It’s about complex movement analysis and advanced image recognition that provides the virtual assistant with the ability to interpret the driver’s actions in real time, and to provide instant feedback.
+It’s about complex movement analysis and advanced image recognition that provides the virtual assistant with the ability to interpret the driver’s actions in real-time, and to provide instant feedback.

 Jaguar Land Rover has developed driver monitoring technology that uses a driver-facing camera and biometric sensors to analyze the motorist’s facial expressions to determine their mood.
 It then adapts the interior settings accordingly, for instance: